tu-team/2/doc/analysis/appraisal_theory.md

 While the two-process model involves processes occurring at the same time, parallel to one another, Scherer’s multi-level sequential check model is composed of processes that take place in a specific sequence.

 ## Roseman

+### Criteria

+1. Compatible with model of six - good
+1. Compatibel with Plutchick theory
+1. Compatible with Tomkins theory
+1. Structure
+1. Process

 ### Lit